Skip to content

 curl -s "https://scanpath-clickhouse.fly.dev/?user=default&password=scanpath2025secure" \

-JOIN scanpath.devices d ON e.device_id = d.id
+JOIN spincast.devices d ON e.device_id = d.id

 WHERE lower(d.brand_name) LIKE '%power%glide%'